 Freelancers and consultants who are looking for tax services, check out Luke Frye at TimberTax.co.

-This video is part of a series of Marketing Briefs for Freelancers and Consultants.
+This video is part of a collection of Marketing Briefs for Indie Consultants and Freelancers

 Kai: Thanks so much for taking the time to join me today for the conversation, why don't you tell our audience a little bit about yourself and share your positioning statement?